dcunited001/dcunited001.github.io/_posts/2018-04-05-adversarial-network-analysis-and-the-human-brain.md

     pinball machine, when some of the state-transitions or events in gameplay are highly unlikely, then all dependently-associated events are proportionally less likely.
+    - multiball as a global state change, causing all the rules of the game to change
     - if the gameplay rules change significantly when activating such a state transition with infinitissemal probability, then that event is unlikely to be encountered often enough for the AI to